Experience Canada through these twenty incredible activities and festivals celebrating the uniqueness of winter.

 15. The World’s Largest Snow Maze

-Get lost in the Guinness Book of World Record’s Largest Snow Maze!
+Get lost in the Guinness Book of World Records’ Largest Snow Maze!
 Enjoy the challenge of the snowy maze, admire the snow carvings and buildings, slide down Snow Mountain, warm up by a bonfire, be brave and try the Giant Luge run, try a variety of snow games, and of course, a cup of hot chocolate, or an adult drink at The Snow Bar.
 Details

-A Maze In Corn, Saint Adolphe
+Where: A Maze In Corn, Saint Adolphe, Manitoba

-How much:
+How much: Varies

 16. Watch the Dancing Lights over the Northern Skies